 3.2.2 Cyanide Content of Potato

-The cyanide content of the control was 1.72 mg/100g.
+The cyanide content of the control sample was 1.72 mg/100g.
 The cyanide content decreased progressively during the storage.
 By week two of storage, the cyanide content varied from 1.31 to 1.59 mg/100g.
 The potato stored in the pit had the highest cyanide content, while that stored in the charcoal cooling chamber was the lowest.
 By week four, the potato stored in the pit and room had the highest cyanide content (1.57 mg/100g), while that stored in the charcoal cooling chamber had the lowest (1.35 mg/100g).
 By week six, the cyanide content ranged from 1.40 to 1.72 mg/100g, potato stored in the room had the highest cyanide content, while that stored in the charcoal cooling

 chamber had the lowest.
 After eight weeks of storage, the cyanide content ranged from 1.41 mg/100g in potato stored in the room to 1.49 mg/100g in potato stored in the metal-in-block evaporative cooling system.
 The cyanide contents of the potato in the different storage methods were significantly different (P<0.05) during the period of evaluation.